adamgordonbell/password_generator/article.md

 This JavaScript code sends the password to our backend and updates the UI based on the response.

-This all works locally well.
+This all works well locally.
 Now, let's see about deploying it.

 ### Deploying with Railway: A Step-by-Step Journey